I am an Enabler – But is is Politically Correct?

 Hmm…so, something that starts out on a positive note sours with the addition of two little letters?
 Just call me politically incorrect then.
 In fact, one of my goals in life is to be an ‘enabler’…

 I want to be an Enabler.
 To the best of my ability, I want to help people spread their wings, learn new things and expand their horizons.
-I want to teach people some of the basic life skills, so that they can take those skills with them, and hopefully make it possible to create a great life for themselves, their families and other people.
+I hope to teach people some of the basic life skills, so that they can take those skills with them, thereby making it possible to create a great life for themselves, their families and other people.

-I want to teach them the importance of wise decisions – to truly think through any given situation so they can determine the best possible outcome, so that they grow in confidence when faced with the really tough decisions.
-I want to teach them how to celebrate in the joyful moments, and how to handle failure or hard times with grace and acceptance – and then how to learn from those difficult moments that life will most certainly throw at them.
+Children can be taught the importance of wise decisions – to think through any given situation so they can determine the best possible outcome, so that they grow in confidence when faced with the really tough decisions.
+Most importantly, teach them how to celebrate in the joyful moments, and how to handle failure or hard times with grace and acceptance – and then how to learn from those difficult moments that life will most certainly throw at them.

 When you ladle up a bowl of soup and have your children go with you to deliver it to your sick neighbor, you are ‘enabling’ them to learn compassion for others, generosity, kindness and thoughtfulness – all things that this world really needs.
 If you teach your children all these things and more, then you, too, are an ‘enabler’.

 Yes.
 I am an Enabler.
-Given a chance, I will gladly enable any person to achieve greatness in their lives, whether it is to walk across a pasture in muddy boots as they live a quiet, simple life or to click their heels along a cement walk headed to a high-powered corporate position.
-If I can, in any way, enable someone to create a better life, then I will hold my head high and willingly accept the label.
+Given a chance, I will enable any person to achieve greatness in their lives.
+It doesn’t matter if they walk across a pasture in muddy boots or click their heels along a cement walk headed to a high-powered corporate position.
+I will enable someone to create a better life.
+My head will be held high, I will accept the ‘Enabler’ label.
 And in many cases, I want to be an Enabler to myself – so that I never forget the importance of living a life that sets a positive example for others.